juntylpro1/secure-enterprise/onboard-custom.md

 1. Click **Apply scan**.
 1. Click **Next**.

 If your version does not pass all of the goals for a particular control, you can create a custom Security and Compliance profile.
-For more information, see [What is a profile?](/docs/security-compliance?topic=security-compliance-profiles)

 ### Applying {{site.data.keyword.compliance_short}} scans by using the CLI
 {: #custom-tf-scc-scan-cli}